-- be under 21 years old at the time you add him or her to the plan; or - have been a beneficiary of another family RESP immediately before being added to this one.
+- Be under 21 years old at the time of their addition to the plan. - Have been a beneficiary of another family RESP immediately before being added to this one.
 As with any RESP, you must provide the new beneficiary's SIN to the RESP provider.

-If the Canada Education Savings Grant, Canada Learning Bond or British Columbia Training and Education Savings Grant (BCTESG) has already been paid into the RESP, you can add a brother or sister of the existing beneficiary to the plan without penalty.
+If the Canada Education Savings Grant, Canada Learning Bond or British Columbia Training and Education Savings Grant (BCTESG) have already been paid into the RESP, you can add a sibling of the existing beneficiary to the plan without penalty.